italocampos/colorido/README.md

 > New in version 1.0.0!

 You can also color the background of your logs!
-To accomplish this, just provide a `bg` parameter to any color function with the color name you want.
+Just provide a `bg` parameter to any color function with the name of the color you want.

 Example 7: